 The ESC Guidelines advocate small intravenous boluses of furosemide at 20-40mg for patients with CPO and symptoms of fluid overload or congestion.
-It advocates high dose diuretic use only for those patients with clinical evidence of fluid overload and a history of chronic oral diuretic use(1)
+In those with CPO already taking chronic diuretic therapy, the initial IV bolus should be at least equivalent to their usual oral dose .

 High dose diuretics should be used with caution and only in those with evidence of fluid overload and a history of long term diuretic use

 These agents have positive physiological effects by off-loading the heart through their venous and/or arteriolar vasodilatory effects causing a reduction in pre-load and/or after-load.
 Vasodilators should not be used in patients with a systolic blood pressure of less than 90mmHg or in those with aortic stenosis (who are dependent on sufficient preload to force blood across the gradient).

 The majority of patients with CPO have a high-end-of-normal blood pressure at presentation and are able to tolerate nitrates.
 Initially administer sublingual nitrates until intravenous access is established and then commence IV at a rate of 10-20mcg/min, increasing every 3-5 min by 5-10 mcg/min as needed and as BP allows, up to a maximum of 200mcg/min .

 This is an alternative vasodilator which reduces preload and afterload.
 It is particularly useful in the rare cases of extreme hypertension precipitating CPO (ie. in a hypertensive emergency).

 It can precipitously drop the systolic blood pressure but tolerance is not an issue as it is with nitrates.